patrickthibaudeau/moodle-tiny_menutab/README.md

 That will remove the h2 tags.

 ## Installing via uploaded ZIP file ##
+### Requirements ###
+- Course format Menu/Tab must be installed in your instance.
+You can download the latest version from github: https://github.com/patrickthibaudeau/moodle-format_menutab
+- Remeber to use the proper branch for your Moodle version

+#### Installation ####
 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
 2. Upload the ZIP file with the plugin code.
 You should only be prompted to add